 If you’re familiar with other credit card loyalty programs, Amex Membership Rewards works very similarly.

-To collect points, you’ll need to get approved for one of the American Express credit cards above.
+To collect points, you’ll need to get approved for an American Express card that’s part of the Membership Rewards program.
 Each one earns at least one Membership Reward point for every dollar you spend, and many come with generous signup bonuses, too.
 (You’ll generally need good credit to qualify; if you’re not sure whether that’s you, here’s how to check your scores.)